 On-campus housing supports students' social development and transition to college, but could have greater impacts on academic success.
-Inter University control over the residential life experience would allow for expansion of supp

 Greater University control over the residential life experience would allow for expansion of supportive and co-curricular programming.

 Benefits of On-Campus Living Agree Disagree Connected me to new friends 80% 9% Helped acclimate me to student life at the University 69% 22% Connected me to student organization opportunities at the University 48% 23% Supported my academic success 34% 34% Connected me to leadership opportunities at the University 27% 41% Increased my utilization of campus resources (library, labs, faculty/staff, etc.) 39% 42% Provided learning opportunities beyond the classroom 22% 49% due to maintenance / housekeeping issues and their impact on perceived value.
 The University should address student concerns to enhance the on-campus value proposition.